 XIV.
 Contractor Default; Termination and other Remedies:

-If the Contractor fails to perform in accordance with the terms of the EPC Contract, then after providing a thirty (30) day cure period, the Owner may (a) take such steps as are necessary to overcome the condition, in which case Contractor shall be liable to Owner for the cost thereof; (b) terminate the EPC Contract; or (c) seek specific performance or interlocutory mandatory injunctive relief requiring performance of Contractor’s obligations.
+If the Contractor fails to perform in accordance with the terms of the EPC Contract, then after providing a thirty (30) day cure period or evidence of commencing a cure if such cure reasonable requires longer period of time to perform and complete, the Owner may (a) take such steps as are necessary to overcome the condition, in which case Contractor shall be liable to Owner for the cost thereof limited by the terms of the EPC Agreement; or (b) terminate the EPC Contract.
 Owner may also terminate all or any portion of the Contractor’s Work under the EPC Contract for the Owner’s convenience.
-In such event, Owner shall pay the Contractor for all Work performed up until the day of termination, plus reasonable close-out costs.
+In such event, Owner shall pay the Contractor for all Work performed up until the day of termination, plus reasonable close-out costs and an agreed upon fee.

 XV.
 Disputes:

 If the parties are unable to resolve their disputes through senior management level mediation, then disputes shall be resolved through binding arbitration in New York, New York in accordance with the Construction Industry Arbitration Rules of the American Arbitration Association.
 The EPC Contract shall be governed by New York law.
-Pending the outcome of the arbitration, Contractor shall perform in accordance with the directives of Owner.
+Pending the outcome of the arbitration, Contractor shall reasonably perform in accordance with the directives of Owner.

 XVI.
 Consequential Damages :

-Notwithstanding any provisions of the EPC Contract to the contrary, in no event shall Owner or Contractor be liable to each other for any consequential, incidental, special or indirect loss or damage (other than such damages as may be included as a component of liquidated damages hereunder), including, but not limited to, loss of profits or revenue, loss of opportunity or use incurred by either party to the other, or like items of loss or damage; and each party hereby releases the other party therefrom.
+In no event shall Owner or Contractor be liable to each other for any consequential, incidental, special or indirect loss or damage (other than such damages as may be included as a component of liquidated damages hereunder), including, but not limited to, loss of profits or revenue, loss of opportunity or use incurred by either party to the other, claims of Owner’s customers, or like items of loss or damage; and each party hereby releases the other party therefrom.

 XVII.
 Parent Guarantee:

-If the Contractor is performing the EPC Contract through an affiliate, then its performance shall be guaranteed by its parent.
+If the Contractor is performing the EPC Contract through an affiliate, then its performance shall be guaranteed by its parent with a term limit and step down amounts upon significant milestones.

 XVIII.
 Non-Binding Term Sheet